Altium-Designer-addons/scripts-libraries/Scripts - PCB/ReturnViaCheck/README.md

 ## Save states between runs
 - [x] Lists of nets/classes could be challenging - looks for exact match from last check
 - [x] Needs to not break if netlist changes (eg. with different board or just a netlist change) - will only restore if all saved values exist
-- [ ] Would be nice to save state for a few "recent" boards, but probably not worth implementation effort
+- [x] Would be nice to save state for a few "recent" boards
 ## Buttons to Check All, Recheck, and Clear Results
 - [x] Check All button: checks all vias.
 After clicking, selected filter settings are locked until clear results button is used
 - [x] Recheck button: (for performance reasons) only repeats check on vias in failed via list.
 If any now pass, list will be updated